 Evolution is a Good Thing

 In the beginning, there was a certain “rock-star” appeal to being a budtender and generally these positions were held by women… very beautiful women.
 In the beginning, the majority of the purchases were made by men, thus making this a very clever marketing ploy to gain repeat customers.
-However, today’s market is bringing an influx of women and seniors to the market who are looking more for natural remedies to what ails them and they want to make educated decisions.
+However, today’s market is bringing an and seniors to the market who are looking more for natural remedies to what ails them and they want to make educated decisions.
 These patients could not care less about what their budtenders look like, they simply want sound, well thought out, valid answers to their questions.

 Suddenly, the market demands brains over beauty.
 (Don’t worry fellas, there are still annual contests for “Hottest Budtender” in many cities.)